ScottDenton/project-reps/app/to_do.md

 # Last worked on
-exercise show page
-link muscle groups to exercise

-# Next on to do list
-user sign in
-- sessions controller
+sessions controller
 - passwords(bcrypt) and what not
 - current user
 - authentication and permissions

+# Next on to do list
+split out exercises into seperate types
+- strength component
+- amrap
+- metcon
+- emom
+- Rounds for time
+- chipper
+- Ladder